Diego-Zanetti-Braga/cheat-sheets/cheat-sheet-git-commands-basics.md

 >> touch <file_name.extension>

 ## Important informations
-- "indes state" is the same as the staging area
+- "index state" is the same as the staging area

 ## Iniciate a git repository